EQ is key to achieving success says Soulaima Gourani

 Back in 2008, the publishing house contacted me to see whether I was interested in writing a book on all of the tools and methods I used in my own life to accomplish my goals.
 I was known for being ambitious, but not flawless (I was fired three time), and people wanted to learn about a “working class” girl who has worked hard to make it to the top.
 I wanted to share my story, tips, advice and methods, to the world so I decided to move forward with the book deal.

-Who is your book aimed at and why?
+Who is your emotional intelligence book aimed at and why?

 Ambitious men and women who take themselves and their careers seriously.
 The book is a practical guide to having a more successful and satisfying work life.
 It’s direct and honest; it provides readers with advice about overcoming challenges in both their personal and professional lives.